 This program adopts an action research participatory methodology; it alternates phases of actions to phases of evaluation and reflection.
 It is articulated in an initial research phase and in then coordinated projects to design, develop, build, and manage public spaces in a pilot city.
-The theoretical background of the project is grounded in the Positive Development paradigm and on a systemic approach.
-The hypothesis of the Positive Development paradigm is that today we have enough knowledge and knowhow to build buildings and structures that not only minimiseminimize the impact on the environment, but also could produce positive gain for local ecosystems.
+The theoretical background of the project is grounded in the Positive Development paradigm65 and on a systemic approach66.
+The hypothesis of the Positive Development paradigm is that today we have enough knowledge and know-how to build buildings and structures that not only minimize the impact on the environment, but also could produce positive gain for local ecosystems.
 In the Positive Development paradigm, buildings incorporate different technical devices to treat water, clean air, produce food and broadly support an ecosystem.
 The systemic approach aims to consider the city as an integrated ecosystem, where interventions in a specific site can generate positive benefits for the entire system, through the creation of ecological and social corridors, networks of infrastructures and services.

-This approach has already been implemented in the design of some public spaces and ecological corridors, where passive approaches, such as use of vegetation, have been successfully applied to manage rainwater, retain pollutants and contribute to stream and creek overall health be Building on recent experiences of urban farming this programmeprogram aims to develop a new typology of public space that will provide a positive impact on community resilience, environment sustainability and economic development.
+This approach has already been implemented in the design of some public spaces and ecological corridors, where passive approaches, such as use of vegetation, have been successfully applied to manage rainwater, retain pollutants and contribute to stream and creek overall health67.
+Building on recent experiences of urban farming68, this program aims to develop a new typology of public space that will provide a positive impact on community resilience, environment sustainability and economic development.

-Public spaces have been recognised recognized in the New Urban Agenda as strategic contexts where to address several of the recurrent issues of contemporary cities, including social and environmental issues.
+Public spaces have been recognized in the New Urban Agenda as strategic contexts where to address several of the recurrent issues of contemporary cities, including social and environmental issues.
 Public space requires communities to work together and an integrated approach to negotiate different aspects of public life.
-Expanding this concept, it is recognised recognized that public spaces today can be rethought in a way to accommodate more soft landscapes, not for beautification effects, but for environmental protection.
-The positive impact of urban greenery on environment is extensively discussed in literature.
-In addition to environmental gains, greenery has been recognised recognized having a positive effect also on mental health and community activities.
-The
+Expanding this concept, it is recognized that public spaces today can be rethought in a way to accommodate more soft landscapes, not for beautification effects, but for

-Birkeland, J. (2008).
-Positive development: from vicious circles to virtuous cycles through built environment design.
+65 Birkeland, J. (2008).
+Positive development : from vicious circles to virtuous cycles through built environment design.
 London: Earthscan.

-Maser, C. (2012).
+66 Maser, C. (2012).
 Decision-making for a sustainable environment: a systemic approach.
-Boca Raton: Taylor & Francis, Lawson, G. M., & Wang, P. (2009).
-Water sensitive urban design: landscape planning and design to improve water quality in Shijiazhaung and Yueyang.
+Boca Raton: Taylor & Francis.

+67 Lawson, G. M., & Wang, P. (2009).
+Water sensitive urban design : landscape planning and design to improve water quality in Shijiazhaung and Yueyang.

-Sekiyama, M., Terada, T., & Yokohari, M. (2017).
+68 Sekiyama, M., Terada, T., & Yokohari, M. (2017).
 Post-Disaster Food and Nutrition from Urban Agriculture: A Self-Sufficiency Analysis of Nerima Ward, Tokyo.
-International Journal of Environmental Research and Public Health, 14(7), 748. doi:10.3390/ijerph14070748
+International Journal of Environmental Research and Public Health, 14(7), 748. doi:10.3390/ijerph14070748 environmental protection69.
+The positive impact of urban greenery on environment is extensively discussed in literature70.
+In addition to environmental gains, greenery has been recognized having a positive effect also on mental health and community activities.71 The incorporation of traditional wisdom in the design of public spaces, plants selections, color schemes, and material applications, can also contribute to strengthen a community sense of identity providing a contemporary interpretation to ancient knowledge.